marcuswhybrow/ray-peat-rodeo/README.md

 ## Sources

-The above list incorporates the following sources.
+The above list incorporates (or will eventually) the following sources.
 [Open an issue](https://github.com/marcuswhybrow/ray-peat-rodeo/issues) to suggest more.

 - [x] [MarshmalloW's Maaster List](https://www.selftestable.com/ray-peat-stuff/sites) (as of 2023-02-28)
 - [x] [Functional Performance Systems's Master List](https://www.functionalps.com/blog/2011/09/12/) (as of 2023-02-28)master-list-ray-peat-phd-interviews/)